issa-tingzon/issa-tingzon.github.io/index.md

 ---

 <h1 class="h1" style="color: rgb(0,82,116)" id="about">About Me</h1>
 Hello, I'm currently a researcher at <a href="https://www.fbk.eu/en/about-fbk/"> FBK </a>, under the <a href="https://ict.fbk.eu/units/mobs/"> Mobile and Social Computing Lab </a> led by <a href="https://datapopalliance.org/bio/bruno-lepri/"> Dr. Bruno Lepri </a>, and a consultant at <a href="https://mindearth.ch/"> MindEarth </a>.
 Previously, I was a machine learning researcher at <a href="https://thinkingmachin.es/"> Thinking Machines Data Science </a>, where I worked on using ML and earth observation data for problems like poverty mapping and informal settlement detection.

 My research focuses on applications of machine learning and geospatial data for socioeconomic development, environmental sustainability, and humanitarian response.
 If you're interested in collaborating with me on impact-driven research, feel free to reach out and checkout some of our work below!

-<b>Contact me</b>: issatingzon[at]gmail[dot]com
+<b>Contact</b>: issatingzon[at]gmail[dot]com

 <h1 class="h1" style="color: rgb(0,82,116)" id="research">Research</h1>
 My research interests like at the intersection of machine learning, computer vision, remote sensing, and social computing.
 See my <a href="https://scholar.google.com/citations?user=MGeQcRMAAAAJ&hl=en"> Google Scholars profile </a> for more info.